David Frederick appointed as Foundation Fellow

 He and his wife, Sophia Lynn, have established scholarships and fellowships at numerous universities, and supported many arts organisations, including the Kennedy Center, the National Museum of American History (for which David serves as a Board Director), and many theater organisations.
 They created the Crow’s Nest Research Center to protect a 132-acre parcel in Stafford, Virginia, and to promote wetlands research, environmental education, and conservation.
 To top it off, David is an avid supporter of the Univ Boat Club and the San Antonio Spurs.

 Each year, the College can elect an Old Member to the status of Foundation Fellow, in recognition of their long-standing support of the College.
-This year, we are delighted to announce that David Frederick was asked to become the latest Foundation Fellow.
+This year, we are delighted to announce that Dr David Frederick was asked to become the latest Foundation Fellow.
 He accepted, and the election passed Governing Body in Michaelmas 2021.

 Published: 9 February 2022